iWZed/iwmhrab2/README.md

 ## 👨‍💻 About Me

 Hey!
-I'm Mehrab, a passionate developer who loves building **AI-powered applications** and **modern web experiences**.
+I'm ZeD, a passionate developer who loves building **AI-powered applications** and **modern web experiences**.
 I specialize in creating intelligent systems using cutting-edge language models, full-stack technologies, and machine learning frameworks.

 **What I do:**
 - 🤖 Build AI applications with GPT-4, Claude, and open-source LLMs